kishore2494/personal-site/src/content/articles/universe-movie-every-frame-exists-forever.md

 draft: false
 ---

-# The Universe is a Movie Where Every Frame Exists Forever (All Time Is Happening Right Now)

 Have you ever thought about what time really is?
 We feel it moving, from the past, through the present, and into the future.
 It feels like a river flowing in one direction.

 But what if I told you that's just how it *feels*?
 What if, in reality, **all time exists all the time?** every second of your life, your first cry, your last laugh, and every sandwich in between.